Atom Man vs. Superman: Production

-Lyle Talbot, who had previously starred as Commissioner Jim Gordon in the 1949 Columbia Serial Batman and Robin, here portrays Lex Luthor (and also Luthor's alter-ego "Atom Man").
-In his "Atom Man" disguise, Talbot as Luthor, utilizes a vaguely German accent and wears an ominous mask fashioned from a "Metallogen Man" robot costume left over from 1945's The Monster and the Ape.
-Despite their onscreen personas, Talbot (Lex Luthor), who wore a rubber scalp to create the impression of baldness, and Alyn (Superman) spent much of their time, when not shooting, exchanging recipes, both actors shared an interest in cookery.
+Lyle Talbot, who had previously starred as Commissioner Jim Gordon in the 1949 Columbia Serial Batman and Robin, here portrays Luthor (and also Luthor's alter-ego "Atom Man").
+In his "Atom Man" disguise, Talbot, as Luthor, utilizes a vaguely German accent and wears an ominous mask fashioned from a "Metallogen Man" robot costume left over from 1945's The Monster and the Ape.
+Despite their onscreen personas, Talbot (Luthor), who wore a rubber scalp to create the impression of baldness, and Alyn (Superman) spent much of their time, when not shooting, exchanging recipes, both actors shared an interest in cookery.

 Special effects

 The final set piece shows Metropolis under attack by "poorly animated" flying saucers and a torpedo.

-The flying effects were somewhat improved in this film than in the original, by the simple expedient of turning the camera on its side.
+The flying effects were somewhat improved in this film than in the original by the simple expedient of turning the camera on its side.
 Kirk Alyn stood with arms raised in front of a cyclorama, while a wind machine and smoke pot were placed above him (out of frame).
 This gave an inexpensive illusion of flight.
 Longer shots continued to use cartoon animation of the Man of Steel.

 Critical appraisal

-In their book The Great Movie Serials, Jim Harman and Donald F. Glut describe the serial as "far more gimmicky and gadget prone" than the first Superman serial.
+In their book The Great Movie Serials, Jim Harman and Donald F. Glut describe the serial as "far more gimmicky and gadget-prone" than the first Superman serial.
 In addition to this, they also found it to be flawed with its cheapness characteristic in Katzman productions.

 Home media

 In 2006, the Atom Man vs. Superman serial was still available for purchase on VHS videotape, where it was first released back in 1989 as a double tape box set.
-The serial was also offered available in two separate VHS tapes as Volume 1 (Chapters 1 - 7) and Volume 2 (Chapters 8 - 15).
-It was officially released on DVD by Warner Home Video, along with its predecessor, 1948's Superman, on November 28, 2006 as Superman - The Theatrical Serials Collection.
+The serial was also available in two separate VHS tapes as Volume 1 (Chapters 1 - 7) and Volume 2 (Chapters 8 - 15).
+It was officially released on DVD by Warner Home Video, along with its predecessor, 1948's Superman, on November 28, 2006, as Superman - The Theatrical Serials Collection.

-With the previous 2006 DVD release out of print for a few years, on October 9, 2018 the serials were re-released as manufactured-on-demand (MOD) DVD from Warner Archive Collection.
+With the previous 2006 DVD release out of print for a few years, on October 9, 2018, the serials were re-released as manufactured-on-demand (MOD) DVD from Warner Archive Collection.